CyVerse-learning-materials/neon_data_science/index.rst

 Moving Geospatial Data Analysis onto hybrid Cloud & HPC
 -------------------------------------------------------

+The purpose of this tutorial is to set up a linux-based Virtual Machine running on CyVerse Atmosphere or XSEDE Jetstream to do interactive geospatial analyses in Jupyter Notebooks and RStudio-Server.

+The VM(s) can also be run in any other number of ways that the user sees fit.

 ..
     #### Comment: Avoid covering upstream and downstream steps that are not explicitly and
     necessarily part of the tutorial - write or link to separate quick